2025

 - watch spinning/weaving demonstrations

-- visit the market to purchase yarn, alpaca products, and alpaca novelty items (debit/credit cards accepted).
+- visit the market to purchase alpaca products, yarn and alpaca novelty items

 We look forward to sharing our amazing alpacas with you!